Embedding theorems of function classes: Abstract

 \section{Abstract}

-In this paper we obtain the necessary and sufficient conditions for embedding results of different function classes.
-The main result is a criterion for embedding theorems for the so-called generalized Weyl-Nikol'skii class and the generalized Lipschitz class.
-To define the Weyl-Nikol'skii class, we use the concept of a $(\lambda,\beta)$-derivative, which is a generalization of the derivative in the sense of Weyl.
-As corollaries, we give estimates of norms and moduli of smoothness of transformed Fourier series.
+In this paper necessary and sufficient conditions for the accuracy of embedding theorems of different function classes are obtained.
+The main result of the paper is the criterion for embedding between the generalized Weyl-Nikol'skii and Lipschitz classes.
+To define the Weyl-Nikol'skii classes, we use the concept of a $(\lambda,\beta)$-derivative, which is a generalization of the derivative in the sense of Weyl.
+As corollaries, we obtain estimates of norms and moduli of smoothness of transformed Fourier series.